mui/material-ui/docs/data/material/components/accordion/accordion-pt.md

 {{"component": "modules/components/ComponentLinkHeader.js"}}

 :::info
-**Note:** Accordions are no longer documented in the [Material Design guidelines](https://m2.material.io/), but MUI will continue to support them.
+Accordions are no longer documented in the [Material Design guidelines](https://m2.material.io/), but MUI will continue to support them.
 It was formerly known as the "expansion panel".
 :::

 ## Acordeão básico